giridhar7632/firebase-database/README.md

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 Databases are more complex they are often developed using formal design and modeling techniques.

+There are many technologies like [MongoDB](https://www.mongodb.com/), and more to create database.

 ### Database as a service

 ![Database as a service](https://cloud-l2ccvbjwj.vercel.app/2screenshot_2020-11-09_221151.png)